zest/base.resolver/README.md

-If a component is a node module complete with a package.json file (it need not actually be in npm, it can be a simple folder in the code tree.), for base.resolver to register this module as a named component that is injectable, a `soul-component` entry must be added to the package.json file of the component.
+If a component is a node module complete with a package.json file (it need not actually be in npm, it can be a simple folder in the code tree.), for base.resolver to register this module as a named component that is injectable, a `zest-component` entry must be added to the package.json file of the component.

 The package.json structure for the component can be as described: